uttampun44/Simple-BMI-/README.md

 # Simple-BMI-
 This project made in Java.
 It show your weight and guide fitness.
+Pure Object Oriented Project

   import java.util.Scanner;
   class First{